DevMountain/Day-IX/README.md

 - Call [Entry storeEntriesInDefaults:self.entry] and pass in self.entry
 - Pop the viewController

 ##Object Controllers

+An Object Controller should be the source of valid data for the entire app.
+In this case we will create an EntryController to manage our Entry objects and to handle communication between the view controllers and NSUserDefaults.
+The EntryController will be a shared instance with an NSArray property that holds all of the entries the app has saved.
+We will migrate our saveToDefaults and loadEntriesFromDefaults methods from the Entry object to the EntryController object as helper methods that will save our Entry objects as NSDictionaries into NSUserDefaults, and grab NSDictionaries from NSUserDefaults and convert them into Entry objects.

 ###Step 18: Create an EntryController Object
 - Create an EntryController with property: